 Wanna know a secret?

-Back then, he had two goals.
-He wanted to get a job and he wanted to buy a car.
+When my son graduated from high school in 2005, he had two goals.
+To get a job and buy a car.

 Back then, he wasn’t on the autism spectrum.
-He had a cornucopia of diagnosed developmental and auditory processing delays, all of which had been dutifully noted and addressed in the history of his IEP’s (Individualized Educational Plan) starting with kindergarten and ending with the successful completion of his senior year of high school.
+He had a mixed bag of diagnosed developmental delays, all of which had been dutifully noted and addressed in 12 years of Individualized Educational Programs (IEP) that started with a Committee for Special Education Meeting (CSE) in August.
+One month before he started kindergarten.

-All of that made him eligible for vocational support offered by numerous adult social service agencies in the area where we live.
-That was a good thing.
+That diagnosis made him eligible for vocational support offered by numerous adult social service agencies.
+That was good.
 Until it wasn’t.

 Here’s another secret.